4k4xs4pH1r3/offensive-security/README.md

 2. In the Mobaxterm application, edit the "WSL-Kali" session, go to "Advanced WSL settings" and select "XFCE4 desktop"

-3. Open a new session for access Kali Linux WSL via RDP.
+3. Open a new session for access Kali Linux WSL via RDP using port 3389.

 enjoy